skrepkaq/YouTube_widget/README.md

 ## My improvements
 1. Fix work with new youtube API
 1000.
 Change subscribers displaying from 42000 to 42K (forced by youtube API update)
-7. Change from last Hour-Day to Day-Week
+7. Change from last Hour-Day to Week-Month
 993. Add caching last subs in EEPROM
 986. Add WIFI firmware update